 Reading lists below are a PLACE TO START.
 They are a fraction of the material available.
 Part of 'independent research' is extending your reading list to new and (where possible) more recent works.
 PRIMARY SOURCES, WHICH ARE THE FOCUS OF DISCUSSION IN LECTURES, SHOULD OCCUPY A PLACE OF SIMILAR ESTEEM AS A SOURCE IN FORMAL ESSAYS.

 N.B.
-If the answer is "yes" or "no", use a specific colony and specific evidence from the site (primary literature and archaeological evidence) to support your answer.
+Use on or two colonies and specific evidence from the site (primary literature and archaeological evidence) to support your answer.

 Primary sources: see M. Dillon & L. Garland, Ancient Greece: Social and Historical Documents from Archaic Times to the Death of Socrates (3rd ed.
 2010), 1-30